-The Philippine government offers social welfare services through SSS, GSIS, Pag-IBIG, and PhilHealth.
-The law requires that companies and employees contribute to these agencies, and part of your salary deductions make up your HDMF or Pag-IBIG contributions.
+The law requires companies and employees to contribute to these agencies, and part of your salary deductions comprise your Pag-IBIG contributions.

 What is the HDMF Contribution?